Cameroonian Americans: Activism

 Cameroonians have been active in activism movements in the United States.
 One notable example is the set of political movements in favor of Cameroon, developed in Chicago.
-So, in 1991, Cameroonians from that city were held in outside wing of the Social Democratic Front from Cameroon in support for political pluralism.
+In 1991, Cameroonians from that city were held in the outside wing of the Social Democratic Front from Cameroon in support of political pluralism.
 After his success in Chicago, the SDF party eventually established several subsidiaries in other US cities.
-The group managed to raise funds to support the political movement of Cameroon, and lobbied the US Senate and United Nations and stops the advance of the sale of weapons to the government of Cameroon, i.e. to prevent that the sale of arms can continue exerting between this government and the US government.
-Soon after, another group of Cameroonians of Chicago, mainly francophone, organized a wing of the Cameroon People's Democratic Movement, driving his own campaign to support the government of Cameroon.
+The group managed to raise funds to support the political movement in Cameroon.
+It lobbied the US Senate and United Nations to stop the advance of the sale of weapons to the government of Cameroon, i.e. to prevent the sale of arms from continuing exerting between this government and the US government.
+Soon after, another group of Cameroonians of Chicago, mainly francophone, organized a wing of the Cameroon People's Democratic Movement, driving their own campaign to support the government of Cameroon.